IELTS Writing Task 2 Sample 221 - Parents should teach children how to be good members of the society

 Essay Answer 3:

 In today’s world, socialism and being a member of the society is a crucial value in our life.
 Contributing positively to the society is a target for everyone.
-Some people see that directing children to participate and being a member of the society is something that should be ensured by the parents’ duty, while the other camp believes that it is school’s task.
+Some people see that directing children to participate and being a member of the society is something that should be ensured by the parents’ duty, while another camp believes that it is school’s task.
 Both sides of this debate will be analysed before drawing a conclusion.

 On the one hand, assigning parents to teach their children to be the good members of the society is supported by some people.
 For example, parents may teach their children and guide them to assist poor people by providing the food prepared by their parents.
 This example shows how parents may take the lead to guide their children to be positive and valued in the society.
 Therefore, this idea is supported by many.
 The parents are more close to the children and they can teach their kids the important aspects of being a good member of the society.
 Most of the children mimic their parents’ activities and thus the parents have a greater role in setting good examples for their kids.